Today’s awesome “music-talk” topic: direct boxes (aka di boxes).

 As I stated earlier, a big problem with most active DI’s is their inability to work well in live-settings.

 So one sign of a good active DI, is its ability to overcome these challenges.

 For example: with most active DI’s, the 48V phantom power has a tendency to introduce ground loops into the system.

 But you can’t engage the ground lift switch without cutting off the phantom power.

-To solve this problem, the Radial J48 converts 48V phantom power into AC, using a unique switching power supply that allows you to lift the ground without cutting off power.
+So one extremely popular model, the Radial J48, solves this problem by converting 48V phantom power into AC, using a unique switching power supply that allows you to lift the ground without cutting off power.

-Another common problem with 48V phantom power is: it restricts the DI’s internal working voltage to an extent that the available headroom is much less than typical passive DI’s.
+Another common problem with 48V phantom power is that it restricts the DI’s internal working voltage to an extent that the available headroom is much less than passive DI’s.